siavash79/PixelXpert/CanaryChangelog.md

+**canary-272**
+- A14: Fixed kill foreground app function - Compatibility with A13 not tested yet

 **canary-271**
 - Fixed navigation gestures not working in recent canaries
 - Work/Clone apps: added options to quickly switch between the profiles